Ariwonto/aingle-alpha/plugins/dashboard/frontend/README.md

 3. Change to the `plugins/dashboard` directory.
 4. Run `packr2`.
 5. `plugins/dashboard/packrd` should have been modified.
 6. Done.
-Now you can build HORNET and your dashboard changes will be included within the binary.
+Now you can build AINGLE and your dashboard changes will be included within the binary.